Arnold1818/IoT-based-Velocity-Detection-System-2.0/README.md

 - 📟 Provide real-time speed feedback via an LCD display.
 - 💰 Ensure cost-effectiveness using easily available components.
 - ✅ Validate with test objects to confirm performance and accuracy.
-- 🚦 Explore applications in railway safety, traffic control, and industrial monitoring.

 ---